SalomePlatform/sat/doc/src/usage_of_sat.rst

     ./sat package SALOME-9.4.0 -b

-All the build is done in the *application directory*, which is parametered by the sat configuration variable *$APPLICATION.workdir*.
+All the build is done in the *application directory*, which is parameterized by the sat configuration variable *$APPLICATION.workdir*.
 In the above example this directory corresponds to *.../SALOME-9.4.0-CO7*.
 SAT can only build applications provided by the projects that have been loaded with *sat init* command.
 The available applications are listed by *sat config -l* command.